 Scholarly Commons Citation

 Luban, David, "How Must a Lawyer Be?
 A Response to Woolley and Wendel" (2010).
 Georgetown Law Faculty Publications and Other Works.
-Paper 366.
+366.